BruceChanJianLe/git-commit/README.md

 Body is an optional part of the commit as it is only needed when your commit messages requires a little more explanation and context.
 The body should explain `what` and `why`, not `how`.

+## Footer

+Footer is optional and is used to reference issue tracker IDs.

 ## Reference

 - Udacity git style guide [link](https://udacity.github.io/git-styleguide/)